Africa leaps forward into space technology

 Fortunately Africa's space programs now look much more promising.
 In fact, in the last decade the continent has entered a space race.

-Nigeria, South Africa, Ethiopia, Egypt and Algeria have taken a renewed interests in their existing programs, with Ghana and Kenya joining the club, launching their own space projects in the last few years.
+Nigeria, South Africa, Ethiopia, Egypt and Algeria have taken a renewed interests in their existing programs, and Kenya has joined the club and launched its own home-designed satellite last week.

 Two big players